 A floral shop can be a fun and profitable business opportunity.
 If you already love flowers, you just need some basic business knowledge to get started.
-Here’s what you need to know about entering the floral industry.
+This article shows you how to open a flower shop and some other essential tips to help it thrive.

 Starting Your Own Flower Shop Business